rsakib15/Address-Hashing-Django/README.md

         Hash = (this needs to have no max length)

 ##### Endpoints:
-**GET** - I need to be able to fetch a user by their address and return the hash.\
+**GET** - able to fetch a user by their address and return the hash.\
 **POST** - I need to be able to add users and their hashes Preferably by csv or list if possible.\
 **PUT** - I need to be able to look up a users address and update their hash.\

 ##### Deployment:
-Have to deployed it on Heroku.
+Deployed it on Heroku.
 That’s it!
-No frontend needed.
+No frontend implemented.